 SHEETS applies to any rectangular sheet (or plate) of homogeneous material, constant thickness and fully supported along each edge with any one of the options described above.

-The accuracy of SHEETS' output data is as accurate as the data entered and dependent upon the width of the strips analysed.
+SHEETS' output data is as accurate as the information entered, but accuracy increases with the number of strips analysed.
 I.e. the greater the value entered for N° (number of strips or co-ordinates), the more accurate the result.

 You will find further reading on this subject in reference publications(4 & 20)